grakesh-lab/dti_processing/README.md

 ## Background

-This script was created by Pavan Anand, M.D. as a member of the Rakesh Lab at the University of Kentucky Psychiatry Department in 2022.
+This script was created by Pavan Anand, M.D. as a member of the University of Kentucky Lab for Addiction Neuromodulation in 2022.

 ## Purpose